HomesAce logoHomesAce

 Long Lifespan

 Steel garage doors last 20 to 30 years and openers last 10 to 15 years.
-Most reputable installers back the install with a 3 to 10 year workmanship warranty.
+Many reputable installers may offer workmanship warranty options.

 Want deeper garage door pricing?

-Our full garage door cost guide breaks down costs by brand, insulation rating, opener type, and region — with real numbers from installations completed this year.
+Our full garage door cost guide breaks down costs by insulation rating, opener type, materials, and region, with pricing examples to help you compare options.

 Typical Range